 Our lodging was a permanent tent with an outdoor shower with very hot solar heated water, great views, good food, great staff and an a amazing location.
 The road to access the camp off of the RN7 was about 23 kms and was very bad.
 A regular car probably couldn’t make it to the lodge so a 4×4 in our opinion is a must.
 A great place and we highly recommend it.

-The location was truly beautiful and we took advantage of it by doing another 4 hour hike and this time our knees stood up to the challenge.
-We walked about 1 km along a dusty clay road with a panoramic view that is hard to describe past a small village to the “Guides” office where we hooked up with Evenie, a young female guide who spoke very good english.
-She has only been guiding for four months and has plans to continue on in university to complete her full-fledged guiding certificate.
-To become a guide in Madagascar requires we’re told, about four years of study and and apprenticeship.
-They are required to know the latin and local names of all of the flora and fauna of the area, the medicinal properties of the flora as well as the cultural and historical facts of the area(s) they guide.
+She has only been guiding for four months and has plans to continue on in university to complete her nationally recognized guiding certificate.
+We were told that to become a guide in Madagascar requires about four years of study and apprenticeship.
+Guides are required to know the latin and local names of all of the flora and fauna of the area, the medicinal properties of the flora as well as the cultural and historical facts of the area(s) they guide.

 With the sun high above us the temperature was hitting close to 35 C as we descended our final leg of the hike.
 On our way we passed an exposed tomb bearing skeletal remains.
 The remains were those of several Betsileo people who live on the other side of the Andringitra mountain range.
 These people had stolen the prized zebu from the local Bara people and their punishment was death.
 The tomb has been exposed to act as a warning.